I’m going to admit that I have kind of been anti-cookie on my blog.

 - In a small bowl, mix together the flour, cocoa, salt, and baking soda.

 - In a mixing bowl cream the butter, brown sugar and sugar until fluffy, 1-2 minutes.
-Add in the egg, beat again.
+Add in the egg and vanilla, beat again.
 Add the flour mixture to the creamed mixture, mixing with a spatula just slightly then add the chocolate chips, caramel bits and chopped pecans, mixing just until there are small flour streaks let - it’s okay if the batter has clumps!

 - Use a cookie scoop to form dough balls, add extra toppings to the dough balls, pressing them in slightly.
 This is optional but I like the way the cookies look when you can see the chocolate chips, caramel bits and pecans on top.